 Let's start at the beginning... of the coworkers' and visitors' experience that is.
 Visitor registration is one of the most important elements of coworking software.
-A digital receptionist will impress visitors.
-An electronic visitor sign in app will be one of the first interactions your prospective tenants and visitors have.
+Digital visitor sign in software will impress visitors.
+An electronic visitor sign in-app will be one of the first interactions your prospective tenants and visitors have.
 Just like at the airport and gas stations, it may surprise you that most visitors prefer to interact with technology over a live person.
 This is especially true for coworking millennials.

 Space Management Software